 Monthly Tech-Tip | No tracking!
 No ads! |

-These two Plainsman M370 mugs were fired at cone 6, the left one with G2934 matte glaze, the right one with G2934Y4 matte.
+These two Plainsman M370 test mugs were fired at cone 6, the left one with G2934 matte glaze, the right one with G2934Y4 matte.
 They look and feel identical in the hand.
 The two glazes have the same chemistry.
 But they employ different materials to source that chemistry.
 The secret of of the matteness is high MgO (magnesia content).
 In the glaze on the left MgO is sourced by dolomite, a lot of it.
 The glaze on the right sources it from a special frit, Ferro 3249.
-The impact of this difference is visible in the melt flows, the fritted one is melting and flowing much better.
+The impact of this difference is visible in the melt fluidity tester, the fritted one is melting and flowing much better.
 On other clays, especially stonewares, the G2934 can have a dry surface that cutlery marks.
 Thicker applications make it worse.
 But the Y version exhibits no such issues.
 Its mattness, durability, cleanability and hardness are so good that it is being used in floor tile.

 URLs |